 - First in category – Waterpik Water Flosser awarded the American Dental Association (ADA) Seal of Acceptance

-- Healthier Gums and Brighter Teeth in Just a Minute a Day!
-Essential for good oral hygiene and tooth care
+- Enjoy healthier gums and brighter teeth in just a minute a day, essential for good oral hygiene and tooth care

 5 Key Features Unpacked